Our program is designed for you to spend time in six different ways:

 Will the students be free to travel home for holidays?

-If a student is placed at a domestic location in the Fall semester, there is a Thanksgiving Break.
+If a student is placed at a domestic location in the Fall semester, there is an optional Thanksgiving Break.
 For students who are traveling internationally for the fall semester, there is no Thanksgiving Break.
 All students are given time off for Christmas and New Years.
 However, there is no ‘spring break’ during the months between January and April.

 What is the actual day-to-day schedule?